 Work out how much your repayments will be at the end of the interest-only period.
 Make sure you can afford the higher repayments.

 Give yourself some breathing room.
-If interest rates rise, your loan repayments could go up even more.
+As interest rates rise, your loan repayments will go up even more.

 Work out your repayments before and after the interest-only period.